-The following outlines design guidelines for commercial properties located within Prescott's historic downtown core/RiverWalk district.
 While it is acknowledged that changes to structures in the Historic Downtown will occur over time, it is also a concern that these changes do not damage the historic building fabric or the character of the downtown.
 It is important to preserve and rehabilitate the exteriors and storefronts of buildings with significant historic and architectural features as well as buildings whose form, proportions and materials contribute to the character of the street.
 These buildings will continue to make a contribution to the historic character of the downtown.
 Any building renovation or alteration, regardless of the planned use, must retain the overall design integrity of the historic building by protecting the original features and materials and respecting the traditional design elements.

-2.1 Preserve Original Façade
+G.1 PRESERVE ORIGINAL FAÇADE

-- 2.1.1 Preservation of traditional façade elements found on existing buildings creates patterns along the face of the block that contribute to the overall character of the area.
+Preservation of traditional façade elements found on existing buildings creates patterns along the face of the block that contribute to the overall character of the area.
 These building and architectural elements include:

-- Storefront
+- 1. Storefront

-- Display window
+- 2. Display window

-- Display window base
+- 3. Display window base

-- Recessed entrance and glazed door
+- 4. Recessed entrance and glazed door

-- Transom
+- 5. Transom

-- Sign band
+- 6. Sign band

-- Ground floor cornice
+- 7. Ground floor cornice

-- Vertical window pattern and sills
+- 8. Vertical window pattern and sills

-- String course
+- 9. String course

-- 2.1.2 The sum of the façade elements defines a building's visual qualities and character.
+The sum of the façade elements defines a building's visual qualities and character.
 The original design and materials of the building should be respected.
 Even when building uses have changed, it is still important to retain and / or interpret traditional façade elements.

-- 2.1.3 Preservation or restoration of ornamental cornices is particularly encouraged.
+Preservation or restoration of ornamental cornices is particularly encouraged.
 Other important façade elements to be respected include belt courses, pilasters, windows, window arches and frames.
 Adding more elaborate or extensive ornamentation than was originally found on the building façade is not generally appropriate.

-- 2.1.4 It is not the intention of this guideline to recreate the past if the original building façade does not exist.
+It is not the intention of this guideline to recreate the past if the original building façade does not exist.
 However, if documentary evidence, such as photographs of the original, does exist, then one recommended alternative is to restore the façade based on this documentation.
-Where exact reconstruction is not practical, new, simplified, contemporary interpretations of the original details are possible, as long as the intent, scale and character of the original detail are retained. - 2.1.5 Themed designs should be avoided.
-Themes can be defined as the consistent application of inappropriate elements, treatments or colours, that have no historic precedent and whose use alters the original character. - 2.1.6 Some unsuccessful theme elements, such as coach lanterns, mansard roofs, wood shingles or shakes, fake shutters, medieval hanging signage, etc. can create a theme park feel where it is inappropriate.
+Where exact reconstruction is not practical, new, simplified, contemporary interpretations of the original details are possible, as long as the intent, scale and character of the original detail are retained.

+Themed designs should be avoided.
+Themes can be defined as the consistent application of inappropriate elements, treatments or colours, that have no historic precedent and whose use alters the original character.
+Some unsuccessful theme elements, such as coach lanterns, mansard roofs, wood shingles or shakes, fake shutters, medieval hanging signage, etc. can create a theme park feel where it is inappropriate.

-2.2 Preserve Facade Materials
+G.2 Preserve Facade Materials

-2.2.1 Retain original materials wherever possible through repair and restoration.
+Retain original materials wherever possible through repair and restoration.
 Avoid concealing original façade materials.
 If the original material has been covered, uncover it if feasible.
 If portions of the original material must be replaced, use a material similar to the original.
 Brick and stone were the predominant building materials used in the downtown.
 Avoid the use of materials that are not visually compatible with these materials and the original façade, such as shiny metals, mirror glass, plastic panels, and vinyl windows or doors.

-2.3 Align Architectural Features and Establish Consistent Patterns with Neighbouring Buildings creates visual continuity and establishes a coherent visual context throughout the downtown.
+G.3 Align Architectural Features and Establish Consistent Patterns with Neighbouring Buildings the block.
+These lines unify the street visually.
+The alignment of architectural features from one building to the next, such as floor lines, window locations and proportioned cornice lines etc., creates visual continuity and establishes a coherent visual context throughout the downtown.
 For the commercial buildings, they create patterns along the face of the block that contribute to the overall character of the area.
+Some façade elements that typically align with adjoining buildings include: